 Branding is what separates similar products from each other, it is the process of creating a brand image that engages the hearts and minds of customers.

-Branding is a name, term, design, symbols or any other feature that identifies one seller’s good or services as distinct from other sellers.
-‘Branding’ refers to all of the activities that shape customer perceptions, particularly the firm’s activities.
+It refers to all of the activities that shape customer perceptions, particularly the firm’s activities.
 Branding then is the “management perspective” that focuses on perceived value of the product as found in a society.

 “Branding is a process by which manufacturers and retailers help customers to differentiate between various offerings.
-It enables customers to make associations between certain attributes and or feelings and a particular brand”
+It enables customers to make associations between certain attributes and or feelings and a particular brand”.

 “Positioning is concerned with the processes associated with creating and altering the perceptions customers have about a firm’s products or brands” (Crawford, 1985, in Baines, Fill and Rosengren, 2017, p.490)